Most people disagree with me, as a point of self-respect, honor, or decency.

 Today, the asteroid belt between Mars and Jupiter contains enough matter for a small planet (smaller than the Moon).
 It is an open question whether it is the remains of a destroyed planet, or that it is the remains of a planet that could never form because of the tugging effect of Jupiter.

-My opinion on this was strongly influenced by pictures of the asteroid Eros taken in 2000 by the NEAR space probe.
+My opinion on this was strongly influenced by pictures of the asteroid Eros (animation Feb 17, 2000) taken by the NEAR space probe.
 This object is concave.
 I cannot conceive of how such a thing could have been formed by gravitational means.
 To me, it looks like a shard of something that was once solid.

 Our Moon presents only one of its hemispheres (its “near side”) to us.
 It rotates on its axis exactly once every time it revolves around the Earth.